Marvellous Milkweed Seed Collection Day

-Backus Woods is a spectacular gem in the heart of Carolinian Canada.
-Comprising less than 1% of Canada’s land mass, Carolinian Canada is home to 25% of Canada’s population, contains some of Canada’s most productive agricultural lands and provides habitat for nearly 25% of Canada’s endangered species.
-Restored agricultural fields in Backus Block have been planted with native species to provide early successional meadow habitat for at risk species such as monarch butterflies and grasshopper sparrows.What you will be doing
+Backus Woods is a spectacular gem in the heart of Carolinian Canada, north of St. Williams and Port Rowan.
+Comprising less than 1% of Canada’s land mass, Carolinian Canada is home to 25% of Canada’s population, contains some of the nation’s most productive agricultural lands and provides habitat for nearly 25% of Canada’s endangered species.
+Restored agricultural fields on this 817 hectare (2020 ac.) property have been planted with native species to provide meadow habitat for the endangered monarch butterfly, eastern foxsnake, Jefferson salamander, prothonotary warbler and American ginseng.What you will be doing

 You'll collect seed from butterfly milkweed and other plants that benefit native pollinators.
 This seed will be used to help create habitat for monarch butterflies, as well other native butterflies and bees.
 You will be walking in a relatively flat, restored tallgrass prairie site and bending to collect seed from low growing plants.Why you will love it